How to Soften a Car’s Wiper Blade Rubber

 - Lower the arms of the wiper on the windshield again.
 The rubber will now be considerably softer and will work better than before.

-Do not underestimate the importance of a well-functional windshield wiper rubber.
+Do not underestimate the importance of a well-functional windshield wiper blade.
 As long as it stays soft and efficient, it will keep you out of harm’s way every time you go for a drive.
 If the problem lies in the windshield wiper itself, though, maybe you should consider changing it instead.
 It’s awfully dangerous to have nonfunctional windshield wipers.